Supplier evaluation: What is it, and how’s it done?

 What is supplier evaluation?

-Why is supplier evaluation important?
+Why does supplier evaluation matter?

 6 essential steps for effective supplier evaluation